Introduction to Maps

-The default shaded area map displays cut points are determined by the data table behind it.
+The default shaded area map displays cut points predetermined by the data table behind it.
 Head over to this article to learn more about cutpoints.

 - Click Done.

-Check out our resources to find out how to customize other vizualization types:
+Check out our resources to find out how to customize other visualization types:

 Map Options Menu

-The map menu provides access to data reports, satellite view, map annotations, masking tool and the ability to turn map layers on and off.
-Read our step-by-step guides to learn about available menu options and their functionality:
+The map menu provides access to data reports, masking tool, data filtering tool, satellite view, map annotations, uploading your own data, and turning map layers on or off.
+Read our step-by-step guides to learn about available menu options and their functionalities: